Does Cat Pee Have Ammonia: 9 Reasons Why Your Cat’s Urine Smells Bad and How to Deal With It

 4. Urinary Tract Infection

-UTIs are a common infection in cats, and if left untreated, they can be pretty serious.
-If you think your cat has a urinary tract infection (UTI), take them to the vet as soon as possible!
+UTIs are a common infection in cats; if left untreated, they can be pretty serious.
+If your cat has a urinary tract infection (UTI), take them to the vet as soon as possible!
 Cats are particularly susceptible to UTIs due to their ammonia-producing bacteria.

 As urine smells unpleasant because of this, you’ll probably be able to smell it in your cat’s urine, even if they don’t have any apparent symptoms.
 Treatment usually involves antibiotics and rest – so if you smell ammonia in your cat’s urine, it’s best to take them immediately for treatment!